 4.1.4 Hybrid Learning mode: Students are given the option to choose whether to follow the course in synchronous or physical presence mode.

 4.1.5 Limited Hybrid Learning mode: Students are given the option to follow part of a programme offered in physical presence mode, synchronously.
 The percentage of session followed synchronously should not be greater then 20% of the sessions in order for the Institute to record the student as present for the session.
 In such cases, the student is to inform the Institute at least 4 office hours before the commencement of the session to ensure that the required equipment is in place.

-4.1.6 Blended Learning mode: Learning which occurs when students engage at in part through a Virtual Learning Environment (Moodle), where online delivery on content is available and delivered, and in part attend in-person contact hours of formation, these physical lectures are delivered and attended for away from the students` home.
+4.1.6 Blended Learning mode: Learning which occurs when students engage at in part through a VLE, where online delivery on content is available and delivered, and in part attend in-person contact hours of formation.
+These physical lectures are delivered and attended for away from the students` home.
 The ratio between online and face-to-face learning is decided by the Institute on the basis of the related pedagogical principles and the course`s requirements.

 6. Online Sessions Procedures

 6.1 The microphone should be always kept on Mute while the lecturer is speaking and shall only be switched ON when permission is given by the lecturer for any questions and comments.
 This will ensure that there are no disruptions and no background noises during the lecture;